OUR GROUP

 Deputy Managing Director, Finances and Americas area - Executive Board member

-Born in 1986, Edouard Risso is a graduate of the University of Paris Dauphine and holds a Specialized Master’s Degree in Finance from ESCP.
-He began his career at Crédit Agricole in structured finance (project & real estate).
-He spent a year in Athens in the subsidiary Emporiki Bank in project finance.
+Born in 1986, Edouard Risso is a graduate of Paris Dauphine University and holds a Specialised master’s in finance from ESCP.
+He began his career at Crédit Agricole in real estate structured finance.
+He spent a year in Athens with the Emporiki Bank subsidiary.
 In 2010 he joined Rothschild & Cie in the Debt Advisory team.

-In January 2012, he joined Indigo as a financial analyst.
-At the beginning of 2014, he was appointed Group Head of Financing & Treasury.
-In January 2018, he became Chief Financial Officer for France.
+In January 2012, he joined Indigo as a financial analyst, before being appointed Head of Group Finance & Treasury in 2014.
+In January 2018, he took up the position of Chief Financial Officer France.

-In 2020, Edouard Risso has been appointed as Group Chief Financial Officer and member of the Executive Board of Indigo Group.
+Edouard Risso was appointed Group Chief Financial Officer and member of the INDIGO Group Management Board in 2020.

-In November 2022, he became Deputy Managing Director in charge of Finances and Americas.
+In November 2022, he became Deputy Managing Director in charge of the Americas, in addition to his duties as CFO.

 Stéphane De Barros